 The discipline of the “administrative liability of legal entities deriving from offences” (Legislative Decree 8 June 2001 no. 231), on which Eni’s Model 231 is based, decrees that companies may be subject to fines or other punishments for offences committed or attempted – in Italy or abroad – in the interest/for the benefit of the company by its representatives, Directors or managers, or one of its financially and functionally autonomous organizational units.
 This also applies to those with even de facto management and control responsibilities (such as senior managers) and to anyone subject to the direction or supervision of all the people mentioned above.

-Eni’s Model 231, of which Code of Ethics is an integral part and essential general principle, was adopted for first time by Eni’s Board of Directors in December 2003 - January 2004 and subsequently amended (finally on the 27th October 2016).
+Eni’s Model 231, of which Code of Ethics is an integral part and essential general principle, was adopted for first time by Eni’s Board of Directors in December 2003 - January 2004 and subsequently amended (finally on 19 September 2019).
 At the same time when Model 231 was adopted, Eni’s Board of Directors created also a Supervisory Board (“Watch Structure”) to oversee the Model’s effectiveness to report on its implementation to the top management.
-The Watch Structure is made up of internal and external members, including the Chairman.
+The Watch Structure is made up of internal and external members, including the Chairman, with specific requirements.
 The same Watch Structure performs the functions of Guarantor of the Code of Ethics.